-Water, plumbing and bathroom fittings

-Repair category 1

-Notes Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
+Water, plumbing and bathroom fittings Repair category 2 Notes Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
-Minor wear and tear noted to areas of grout/sealant.
+Bath panel fittings are damaged.
+Bathroom fittings are basic and upgrading works should be expected.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+The radiators appear to predate the central heating boiler and are of a slightly older style.